Something Better, Or At Least Something Different

 As Harold Bloom asks in The Anxiety of Influence, “what strong maker desires the realization that he has failed to create himself?”

 Bloom’s question could be countered, if not answered, by T.S.
 Eliot’s direct propositions: “Immature poets imitate; mature poets steal; bad poets deface what they take, and good poets make it into something better, or at least something different.”
-Eliot’s position – according to which Frank may be called both a mature and a good poet – has the advantage of being closer than it seems Bloom’s is to the daily joys and emergencies of artistic practice, since it does not exclude the possibility of pleasure – whether the minor excitement of stealing something without fear of arrest, the deeper enhancement of loving a thing well enough to serve it, or the profound delight of making an object so free of previous authority that it can be called new.
+Eliot’s position – according to which Frank may be called both a mature and a good poet – has the advantage of being closer than it seems to Bloom and the daily joys and emergencies of artistic practice, since it does not exclude the possibility of pleasure – whether the minor excitement of stealing something without fear of arrest, the deeper enhancement of loving a thing well enough to serve it, or the profound delight of making an object so free of previous authority that it can be called new.

 But tangled with all of this is the dominating fact that Frank’s masterpiece was a book born of his love of another book, and that, with this – like Walker Evans – Frank has had to live with the memory of an overwhelming early triumph.
 As for us, we have his wonderful book, and, traced within it, the figure of a tradition.